The Wallflowers: 2013–2020: Tours and roster changes

 Beginning in the spring of 2013, the band toured with Eric Clapton on his arena tour.
 The tour with Clapton began on March 14, 2013, in Phoenix, Arizona, at the US Airways Center and continued through the South and East Coast, eventually coming to an end on April 6, 2013, in Pittsburgh at the Consol Energy Center.

-After the Clapton tour, the Wallflowers played several additional shows of their own in May 2013.
-On May 12 in Napa, California, the band's longtime keyboardist Rami Jaffee played what would be his final show with the Wallflowers to date.
-Jaffee has yet to say whether he has officially quit the Wallflowers but has continued to record and tour with the Foo Fighters.
-Jimmy Wallace has subbed in his spot ever since.
+After the Clapton tour, The Wallflowers played several additional shows of their own in May 2013.
+On May 12 in Napa, California, the band's longtime keyboardist Rami Jaffee played what would be his final show with The Wallflowers to date.
+Although no official announcement was made, Jaffee has not appeared with the group again, and became an official member of the Foo Fighters in June 2017.
+Jimmy Wallace subbed in his spot for the remaining dates of 2013, and played regularly with the band up until 2019.
 The Wallflowers continued to tour through the summer of 2013 and played their final show of the summer on August 17 at the River Roots Live Festival in Davenport, Iowa, to a crowd of 17,000 people.
 This show would turn out to be longtime bassist Greg Richling's and drummer Jack Irons' final show with the band.
-On September 8, Richling officially announced that he was leaving the Wallflowers after 20 years with the band.
-He left to pursue other interests.
-Irons announced he was leaving soon after, on September 15.
-Irons reportedly left to focus on his band project, Arthur Channel, who released their debut album on October 15, 2013.
+On September 8, Richling officially announced that he was leaving The Wallflowers after 20 years with the band.
+Jack Irons announced he was leaving soon after, on September 15.
+Irons reportedly left to focus on his band project, Arthur Channel, a group he had put together with Greg Richling in 2009, prior to Irons joining The Wallflowers in 2012.
+Arthur Channel released their debut album on October 15, 2013.

 The Wallflowers have continued to play shows since 2013 with a new drummer, bass player, guitar player, and keyboardist filling in for Irons, Richling, Mathis, and Jaffee.
-Dylan stated later he would be continuing making music under name The Wallflowers as a solo project: "The Wallflowers is me, and if I go under my own name, it's me.
+Dylan stated later he would continue making music under the name The Wallflowers as a solo project: "The Wallflowers is me, and if I go under my own name, it's me.
 It's the same thing, ultimately.
 It's really dictated on the songs I have and how I want to record them and would they sound better with a full-band sound.
 In many ways it's the same person.
-It's just what outfit do I want to put on".
+It's just what outfit do I want to put on."
 As of 2017, the touring lineup consisted of Stanton Adcock on lead guitar, Steve Mackey on bass, keyboardist Jimmy Wallace and Lynn Williams on drums.

-In May 2016, the Wallflowers' 1996 album Bringing Down the Horse was issued on vinyl for the first time in honor of the 20th anniversary of the album's release.
+In May 2016, The Wallflowers' 1996 album Bringing Down the Horse was issued on vinyl for the first time in honor of the 20th anniversary of the album's release.
 The Wallflowers was among hundreds of artists whose material was destroyed in the 2008 Universal fire, although later research showed the master tapes for Bringing Down the Horse were not actually destroyed in the fire.

 The band was set to undertake a North American summer tour in 2020 alongside Matchbox Twenty prior to the COVID-19 pandemic.